Code-Institute-Submissions/martinjohnson26-Milestone1_reusb/README.md

     1. Easily navigate around the site to view the content.

          Users are presented an easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
+Underneath there is a Hero Image with Text and a "Sign Up" Call to action button.
         The user can easily navigate around the site by using the navigation bar or by scrolling up and down

     2. Quickly understandstand the purpose of the site.

-        There is a Hero Image with text and a "sign up" Call to action button.
+        There is a Hero Image with text and a "Sign Up" Call to action button.
         The first section of the site explains the ethos of the club and its ideologies.
         The training plans are clearly presented and catagorised by runner ability.